Saleem Ali (academic): Research Work

 Professor Ali was elected to the United Nations International Resource Panel in 2017 and to the Science Panel of the Global Environment Facility in 2018, and is also a member of the World Commission on Protected areas and the IUCN Taskforce on Transboundary Conservation.
-He has also been involved in promoting environmental education in madrasahs and using techniques from environmental planning to study the rise of these institutions in his ethnic homeland of Pakistan, under a grant from the United States Institute of Peace.
+Earlier in his career he was involved in promoting environmental education in madrasahs and using techniques from environmental planning to study the rise of these institutions in his ethnic homeland of Pakistan, under a grant from the United States Institute of Peace.
 In much of his research efforts, Dr. Ali involves a multi-media component, often involving his students in making video documentaries of their empirical work.
 From 2005 to 2008, he received two grants from the Tiffany & Co.
 Foundation to investigate the environmental and social impact of gemstone and gold mining.
 He also completed a report on oil and gas pipelines as a source of cooperation that was researched while based at the Brookings Institution research center in Doha, Qatar in 2009.
 His report on "Ecological Cooperation in South Asia" was launched in Washington at an event hosted by Peter Bergen in January 2013.
 Subsequently, he has also contributed to science diplomacy anthologies pertaining to South Asia for the Stimson Center and The Middle East Institute.

-Professor Ali's research appointments include, a Baker Foundation Research Fellowship at Harvard Business School, a Bellagio Residency with the Rockefeller Foundation and a parliamentary internship at the British House of Commons.
-He has taught courses on environmental planning, conflict resolution, industrial ecology, research methods and technical writing and has been is actively involved in online learning platforms such as EdX.
+Professor Ali's research appointments have included, a Baker Foundation Research Fellowship at Harvard Business School, a Bellagio Residency with the Rockefeller Foundation and a parliamentary internship at the British House of Commons.
+He has taught courses on environmental planning, conflict resolution, industrial ecology, research methods and technical writing (he received the Kristen Finnegan Prize for tutoring MIT students in writing skills in 1999) and has been is actively involved in online learning platforms such as EdX (through Columbia University's Center for Sustainable Investment).

 Prior to embarking on an academic career, Dr. Ali worked as an environmental health and safety professional at General Electric.
 He also served as a consultant for the Environmental Protection Agency, Fish and Wildlife Service, and Health Canada.
 Yet other of his projects included a mining impact prospectus for the Crow Nation and research assistance to Cultural Survival.

 He has also served as an editor for the University of Chicago Press book series on environmental science, law and policy. and is a Senior Fellow of the Foreign Policy Research Institute.
 During the COVID pandemic, he collaborated with film-maker Alex Tyson to produce and screen-write a short film on the hidden materials behind the infrastructure needed to work from home titled "Material Zoom" which was profiled by the United Nations Environment Programme.